kubernetes/community/contributors/design-proposals/federated-hpa.md

 One of the points to note here is that, doing this brings a two point control on number of replicas of the target object, one by the federated target object (rs or deployment) and other by the hpa local to the federated cluster.
 Solution to which is discussed in the following section.
+Another additional note here is that, the preferences would consider use of only minreplicas and maxreplicas in this phase of implementation and weights will be discarded for this alternative design.

-### Rebalancing (function of target federated objects)
+### Rebalancing of workload replicas and control over the same.

 The current implementation of federated replicasets (and deployments) first distributes the replicas into underlying clusters and then monitors the status